Starts

 25,000+ trip reviews, with an average rating of 4.8 out of 5.

-This tour has not received any customer reviews yet.
-However, you can expect a Premier tour and service level as the travel specialist who runs it has received 158 reviews for other tours with an average 4.7rating.
+Premier tour and service level as the travel specialist who runs it has received 162 reviews for other tours with an average 4.6rating.

-Explore the Tunnel Creek cave system and learn about Jandamarra – a First Nations freedom fighter who used the caves to evade police in the late 1800s.
+Explore the Tunnel Creek cave system and learn about Jandamarra, a First Nations freedom fighter who used the caves to evade police in the late 1800s.

-Spend two nights under the stars in your private permanent tented camp in Purnululu National Park, with views of the Bungle Bungles.
+Spend two nights under the stars in your private permanent tented camp in Purnululu National Park, with stunning views of the Bungle Bungles.

 Wondering what it’s like to explore one of the last wild frontiers?
 The “Wild Kimberley Overland” trip is an 11-day expedition through Australia’s rugged northwest, departing from Broome.
 Designed for those who relish a challenge, you’ll swim in pristine gorges, hike among dramatic red rocks, and listen to Dreamtime stories from Traditional Custodians.
 Guided walks reveal the region’s unique geology and history, while evenings spent around the campfire create a true sense of camaraderie.
 The main draw: This tour package offers rare access to remote landscapes and Aboriginal culture, making it a bucket-list trip for adventurous spirits.